BingyuMao/vanco_2cm/README.md

 <img src="Results.PNG"/> <be>

 This figure shows the results of time-concentration curves for one sample patient.
 The top panel showcases a patient for whom the PKRNN-2CM model, when utilizing real data, outperformed the PKRNN-1CM model (PKRNN-1CM RMSE: 27.18; PKRNN-2CM RMSE: 21.32).
-Conversely, in the bottom panel, it is evident that the inference PKRNN-2CM model captured most of the simulated observations, whereas the inference PKRNN-1CM model missed over half of them, with consistent RMSEs (PKRNN-1CM: 17.54; PKRNN-2CM: 15.20).
+In the bottom panel, the inference PKRNN-2CM model captured most of the simulated observations, whereas the inference PKRNN-1CM model missed over half of them, with consistent RMSEs (PKRNN-1CM: 17.54; PKRNN-2CM: 15.20).
 Please refer to our paper for more details.

 ## Contact